Discreet Confidential Consultation (833) 594-2133

 One of the most effective punishments that prosecutors have is to make the person plead to a charge that forces them to register as a sex offender.
 It used to be that for almost every charge that someone pled to where they had to register as a sex offender, they would have to register for life.

-There has been a three-tier system created by the legislature that allows for specific periods that people will have to register as sex offenders.
+There has been a three-tier system created by the legislature that allows for specific periods during which people will have to register as sex offenders.

 Sex registration is essential from a government standpoint.
-Still, it's horrible from a defendant's perspective because a lot of time, depending on the charge, the person will have to be put on the Megan's Law website.
+Still, it's horrible from a defendant's perspective because, a lot of the time, depending on the charge, the person will have to be put on the Megan's Law website.

 This is where people can see their picture and recognize them in society; their address where they live will be put, so all the neighbors know that they're sex offenders, and there are several other things related to sex registration.